richardthorp/rodeo/README.md

 These details also make up the filters available in the search functionality of **'all_recipes.html'**, **'my_recipes.html'** and **'added_recipes.html'**.

-Below this is a recipe image.
-If the user who added the recipe included an image, then that image will be displayed, however if no image was added a default image of an illustrated 'Rodeo Hot Sauce' bottle with patterns around it is inserted here instead.
+Below this, the recipe image is displayed.
+If the user who added the recipe included an image then that image will be displayed, however, if no image was added a default image of an illustrated 'Rodeo Hot Sauce' bottle with patterns around it is inserted here instead.

 ![A recipe with the default image](static/images/readme-images/default-recipe-image.jpg 'A recipe with the default image')

-Under the image, the user is able to view the average rating for the recipe out of 5 stars, rounded to the nearest half star.
+Under the image, the user can view the average rating for the recipe out of 5 stars, rounded to the nearest half star.

 ![A 2.5 star rating](static/images/readme-images/rating-stars.jpg 'A 2.5 star rating')

-Next to the average rating are the user rating stars and 'ADD RATING' button.
+Next to the average rating are the user rating stars and the 'ADD RATING' button.
 If the user is logged in, they can submit their rating for the recipe by clicking on their chosen star rating and clicking the button directly below.
 If the user has already rated the recipe, their rating will be reflected in the number of coloured stars when the page loads.
 For instance, if the user has previously given the recipe a rating of 3/5, 3 of the stars will be coloured in when the recipe page is loaded.
 When a user submits a rating, any existing rating for that recipe by that user will be replaced by the new rating.
 This means a user can only provide 1 rating for each recipe at a time.

 On screens smaller than 768px wide, these star rating features are replaced by a 'VIEW RATINGS' button which triggers a modal containing the average rating and user rating stars.